google/fuzzer-test-suite/tutorial/structure-aware-fuzzing.md

  (although [libpng](http://www.libpng.org) allows to disable CRC checking with a call to `png_set_crc_action`).
-* Every chunk has a length, and thus a mutation that increases the size of a chunk also needs to change the stored size.
+* Every chunk has a length, and thus a mutation that increases the size of a chunk also needs to change the stored length.
 * Some chunks contain Zlib-compressed data, and the multiple `IDAT` chunks are parts of the same compressed data stream.